-Because they are low power signals, cabling from the sensor to the SV Servo should be done using a twisted pair cable with an overall shield.
+Because they are low power signals, cabling from the sensor to the SV Servo should be done using a cable that has an overall shield.
 The shield should be grounded at the end when the signal is generated, which is the sensor end.
 If this is not practical, the shield should be grounded to the same ground bus as the SV Servo.